Martian01/openTeamOneServer/README.md

 Whilst the server is functionally complete within the scope described above, the user experience of the web apps for server administration and user self-service is still experimental.
 Those web apps are fully functional, but they could do with a better web design and a modern frontend implementation resulting in a best-of-breed user experience.

-## Quick Guide (How to run the server with demo content)
+## Quick Guide - Starting a Demo Server

 A running server instance consists of two data sources: the integrated relational database for structured objects, and the file system for potentially large images and file attachments.
 The structured objects in the database are sometimes referred to as "business objects".
-They can be exported and imported in a serialized JSON representation (but internally they strictly live as strongly typed Java objects).
+They can be exported and imported in a serialized JSON representation (but internally they strictly exist as strongly typed Java objects).
 The entirety of the database can be exported and imported in the form of large JSON files, which can also be stored in the file system of the server.

 Therefore, in order to bootstrap a demo server we need to provide a filesystem directory with content, including a JSON serialization of the database content.
 We then import the JSON file into the database, and voilà, the demo instance is ready.

-### Step 1: Preparation
+### Step 1: Demo Preparation

-In step 1 you need to designate a data directory for the server, or rather, for the tenant that this server instance represents.
-In this example the directory chosen is /var/cache/openTeamOne but you are free to choose any other directory.
+In step 1 you need to designate a data directory for the server.
+You are free to choose any directory you like, but for reasons of analogy with the Docker image we highly suggest using `/opt/openTeamOneServer/data`.

 You copy the complete content of the project directory "demo" into the designated data directory.
 At the time of writing that would be the three subdirectories "attachments", "profiles" and "snapshots".
 The result should look like this:

 ![Preparation](images/demo1.png)

-Note: as of release 2.0.0, the server defaults to the directory `/opt/openTeamOneServer/data`.

 ### Step 2: Starting the Server

 Next step is to start the server and log in to the admin section.
+There are three Options:

+1. If you have Docker installed, simply call up `docker run -v /opt/openTeamOneServer:/opt/openTeamOneServer dockahdockah/openteamone`, provided you followed our naming suggestion in step 1.

-Since this project is distributed as source code, you would import it as Java project into a suitable IDE like IntelliJ IDEA or Eclipse.
+2. Otherwise you can run the project from source.
+Simply import it as Java project into a suitable IDE like IntelliJ IDEA, Net Beans or Eclipse.
 When asked for a project type you would probably choose "Maven" to take advantage of the provided _pom.xml_ file.

-You would start the server by hitting the "execute" button of your IDE.
-Alternatively you can build and execute a JAR file on the command line, as layed out in a section below.
+When ready, hit the "execute" button of your IDE.

+3. Another way of running the project from source is building and executing it from the command line, as layed out in a section below.

 ### Step 3: Login

 When the server is running you call up the start page in a web browser.
-Assuming your server listens on TCP port 8080 (depends on your run configuration), you would enter the URL http://localhost:8080 in your browser.
+Assuming your server listens on TCP port 8080, you would enter the URL http://localhost:8080 in your browser.

 The default administration login is user "admin" with password "admin".